MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 ### Blobs Dropped

-To determine conclusively that no blobs were dropped during ingestion, you should analyze the **Blobs Dropped** metric.
+To determine whether there are blobs that were dropped during ingestion, you should analyze the **Blobs Dropped** metric.
 This metric shows how many blobs were dropped during ingestion and helps you detect whether there is a problem in processing at a specific ingestion component.
 For each dropped blob, you will also get an **Ingestion Result** metric with more information about the reason for failure.

 ## View the ingestion latency